Mill Point Settlement Site: History

 The Mill Point Settlement Site on Lake Cootharaba contains remnants of a private "company" township based around a sawmill and sustained by timber extraction from local forests which was in operation from the late 1860s until the early 1890s.

 Exploration of the timber resources in the Cooloola area commenced in the early 1860s.
 William Pettigrew visited the area in 1863, exploring the Noosa River and its lakes.
-Although Pettigrew subsequently concentrated his timber operations in northern Cooloola, he recorded quantities of hardwoods including cedar, Bunya pine, Kauri pine, Hoop pine, Cypress pine, beech, ash, tulip and yellow-wood in various locations.
+Although Pettigrew subsequently concentrated his timber operations in northern Cooloola, he recorded quantities of hardwoods and softwoods including cedar, Bunya pine, Kauri pine, Hoop pine, Cypress pine, beech, ash, tulip and yellow-wood in various locations.
 Cedar-getters appear to have been working in the Noosa River area by the mid-1860s.
 The development of the timber industry in southern Cooloola has been attributed, at least in part, to the capital injected into the area as a result of the exploitation of the gold resource at Gympie.

 An application to select Portion 1 in the parish of Noosa, the land on which the Mill Point Settlement was established, was lodged by Charles Samuel Russell in March 1869.
 Portion 1 was later known as Cootharaba Station and fronted Lake Cootharaba.
 Russell, having previously visited the Noosa area and noted the "attractiveness" of land at Lake Cootharaba, formed a partnership with four men involved in mining ventures in Gympie: James McGhie, Abraham Fleetwood Luya, Frederick George Goodchap and John Woodburn.
 Although Russell's name is recorded as the applicant, subsequent references are made to "McGhie, Luya and Co." as the company, which established the Cootharaba Sawmills at Mill Point.

 Following his arrival in Queensland in 1864, Luya had worked on various railways until 1869 when he moved to the Gympie goldfield.
 He established Cootharaba Sawmills, commencing a 30-year association with the sawmilling industry.
 Luya established McGhie, Luya and Co., merchants and sawmillers, with an office in South Brisbane.
 From 1888 to 1899, Luya was also the managing director of the Queensland Milling Company.
 Luya's involvement in Queensland and Brisbane politics included periods as MLA for South Brisbane (1888–93 and in 1899), and as Mayor of South Brisbane (1896–98).
 Luya died in Brisbane in July 1899.
 An article in the Brisbane Courier following Luya's death described him as "one of the leading business men of the city for many years".